BranchLabs/applicant-project/README.md

 Subjects tested:
 * MVC
-* Magento Exposure
+* Framework Exposure

-Using Magento 1 or 2, incorporate the abstract model into a simple application.
-Like mentioned above, even though Magento already has an ORM, try integrating this simple one with Magento and using it too.
-Feel free to rename the classes to make them work better within Magento.
+Using a framework of your choice, incorporate the abstract model into a simple application.
+Like mentioned above, even if your framework already has an ORM, try integrating this simple one with it and using it instead.
+Feel free to rename the classes to make them work better within your Framework.

 Application guidelines:
 * Must have a URL where a contact's information is visible—something like example.com/contact/view/id/[some_id]